 i.
 Provision of Financial Management Services.
-Financial management services (FMS) r nay be furnished a s a waiver service or as an administrative activity.
-Select on ue:
+Financial management services (FMS) may be furnished as a waiver service or as an administrative activity.
+Select one:

+FMS are covered as the waiver service specified in Appendix C-1/C-3

-The waiver service entitled: FMS are e provided as an administrative activity. ide the f following information i.
-Types s of Entities: Specify the types of entities that furnish FMS and the method of procuring these services: ously, FMS was included as a component in the State's EVV model.
-As a cost saving method, the SMA ated EVV and FMS into separate components of the waiver program. leverate f State provides FMS as an administrative function in response to a Request for Bid (RFB).
-The SMA ages the EVV to facilitate documentation of service delivery that needs to be paid by the FMS.
-The current or FMS services is \$49 per participant per month.
-When the transition is complete to the new provider and ces are fully implemented, the cost will be \$38.50 per participant per month. ii.
-Paym nent for FMS.
-Specify how FMS entities are compensated for the administrative activities that they perform A mo onthly fee per participant is charged for FMS. ii.
-Scope e of FMS.
-Specify the scope of the supports that FMS entities provide (check each that applies): 5 Supports furnished when the participant is the employer of direct support workers: Assist participant in verifying support worker citizenship status Collect and process timesheets of support workers Process payroll, withholding, filing and payment of applicable federal, state and local employmen related taxes and insurance related taxes and insurance
+The waiver service entitled:

+FMS are provided as an administrative activity.

+Provide the following information

+i.
+Types of Entities: Specify the types of entities that furnish FMS and the method of procuring these services:

+Previously, FMS was included as a component in the State's EVV model.
+As a cost saving method, the SMA separated EVV and FMS into separate components of the waiver program.

+The State provides FMS as an administrative function in response to a Request for Bid (RFB).
+The SMA leverages the EVV to facilitate documentation of service delivery that needs to be paid by the FMS.
+The current rate for FMS services is \$49 per participant per month.
+When the transition is complete to the new provider and services are fully implemented, the cost will be \$38.50 per participant per month.

-Maintain a separate account for each participant's participant-directed budget
+ii.
+Payment for FMS.
+Specify how FMS entities are compensated for the administrative activities that they perform:

+A monthly fee per participant is charged for FMS.

+iii.
+Scope of FMS.
+Specify the scope of the supports that FMS entities provide (check each that applies):

-Supports furnished when the participant exercises budget authority:
+Supports furnished when the participant is the employer of direct support workers:

+Assist participant in verifying support worker citizenship status

+Collect and process timesheets of support workers

-Track and i report participant funds, disbursements and the balance of participant funds Process and pay invoices for goods and services approved in the service plan Provide par budget ticipant with periodic reports of expenditures and the status of the participant-directed Other servi ces and supports Specify: tional functi ons/activities: l hold Medicaid provider agreements as authorized under a written agreement with the Execute and Medicaid ag Receive and l hold Medicaid provider agreements as authorized under a written agreement with the Execute and Medicaid ag Receive and with the Me I hold Medicaid provider agreements as authorized under a written agreement with the gency I disburse funds for the payment of participant-directed services under an agreement Execute and Medicaid ag Receive and with the Me I hold Medicaid provider agreements as authorized under a written agreement with the gency I disburse funds for the payment of participant-directed services under an agreement edicaid agency or operating agency er entities specified by the state with periodic reports of expenditures and the status of Execute and Medicaid ag Receive and with the Me Provide oth the particip I hold Medicaid provider agreements as authorized under a written agreement with the gency I disburse funds for the payment of participant-directed services under an agreement edicaid agency or operating agency er entities specified by the state with periodic reports of expenditures and the status of iv.
-Oversight of FMS Entities.
-Specify the methods that are employed to: (a) monitor and assess the performance of FMS entities, including ensuring the integrity of the financial transactions that they perform; (b) the entity (or entities) responsible for this monitoring; and, (c) how frequently performance is assessed.
+Specify: up ports furnished when the participant exercises budget authority: Maintain a separate account for each participant's participant-directed budget Track and report participant funds, disbursements and the balance of participant funds Process and pay invoices for goods and services approved in the service plan Provide participant with periodic reports of expenditures and the status of the participant-direct budget Other services and supports Specify: dd itional functions/activities: Execute and hold Medicaid provider agreements as authorized under a written agreement with Medicaid agency Receive and disburse funds for the payment of participant-directed services under an agreeme with the Medicaid agency or operating agency Provide other entities specified by the state with periodic reports of expenditures and the statu the participant-directed budget Other Specify:

+FMS entities, including ensuring the integrity of the financial transactions that they perform; (b) the entity (or entities) responsible for this monitoring; and, (c) how frequently performance is assessed.